 Legal Protection Status

 Crocodiles are a protected species in Florida.
-According to the Florida Fish and Wildlife Conservation Commission (FWC), the American crocodile is considered a threatened species, while the more common American alligator is not.
+According to the Florida Fish and Wildlife Conservation Commission (FWC), the American crocodile is considered a threatened species.
+Also, American aligator is federally protected by the Endangered Species Act as a Threatened species due to their similarity of appearance to the American crocodile.

 This means that there are specific regulations in place to protect crocodiles and their habitats.